prasanthchaduvula/directshifts-task/README.md

   3. invitation.js - api endpoints related to create and view invitations.

 * components (views - `app/javascript/src/components`)
-  1. Main - Holds all the logic to routing and rendering components.
+  1. Main - Holds all the logic for routing and rendering components.
-  2. Authentication - high level view components of SignUp, SignIn.
+  2. Authentication - high-level view components of SignUp, and SignIn.
-  3. Home - Renders Invite (to send the invitation) and list of all the invitations(if the invitation is sent by you then Sender Name is yours other wise it will display the the sender name of others who sent the invitation).
+  3. Home - Renders Invite (to send the invitation) and list of all the invitations(if you send the invitation then the Sender Name is yours otherwise it will display the the sender name of others who sent the invitation).
   4. NavBar - Renders the app header component with app namer and logout options.

 * common (common components - `app/javascript/src/common`)
-  1. Toastr - Display toast mesages for success and errors.
+  1. Toastr - Display toast messages for success and errors.
   2. logger - js logger to log catch errors.

 * context (`app/javascript/src/contexts`)
   1. auth.jsx - Maintains authentication related context.
-  2. user.jsx - Maintains user related context.
+  2. user.jsx - Maintains user-related context.

 * reducers (`app/javascript/src/reducers`)
-  1. auth.js - sets authetnication.
+  1. auth.js - sets authentication.
   2. user.js - sets the user.

 * routes (serves both route and relative components - `app/javascript/src/routes`)